 Step 4: Choose the Insert row above or Insert row below option.

 Note that the shortcut menu also includes a Table properties option.
 If you open that menu you will be able to change things like the border, as well as minimum column width and row height.
+You can also adjust the cell vertical alignment from Table properties as well.

 You can also add rows to a table by selecting Format > Table at the top of the window.
 There you will also find the Insert row above and Insert row below options.